Angus-C-git/cybernetic-coffee/content/blog/learn-source-code-auditing_2.md

 ## Making the POC

 Next we will construct the main detection module that will use our defined rules to hunt for offending source code block.
-Rather than just pasting all the code that can be found on [GitHub](#), the approximate commit for this blog is linked, I will just explore the key snippets that implement our desired functionality.
+Rather than just pasting all the code that can be found on [GitHub](https://github.com/Angus-C-git/csifter/tree/7b2b5ca6ddfaf6bbb55349221ef4f1c477bae3c9), the approximate commit for this blog is linked, I will just explore the key snippets that implement our desired functionality.

+*Note that the functions presented here are from the latest version of the code so some function names and variables have changed to support cli args, but the purpose of the code is largely the same.*

 **sifter.py**